someparty/someparty/source/articles/2022-03-24-boom-josie.html.markdown

 The track offers an early preview of an upcoming full-length, due later this year.
 That record features Kelly on vocals and guitar backed by Ethan Soil ([Fleece](https://fleecemusic.bandcamp.com/)/DISHPIT) on drums, Vader Ryderwood ([Treasure Eyes](https://treasureeyes.bandcamp.com/)) on bass, Rachel Silverstein on keys, and [Michael Feurstack](https://michaelfeuerstack.bandcamp.com/) on pedal steel.
 Pietro Amato (The Luyas, Bell Orchestre) mixed the album.

-Dishpit's Steve Albini recorded debut landed in 2021 after considerable delay.
+Dishpit's Steve Albini-recorded debut landed in 2021 after considerable delay.
 They're returning to action this May with an appearance at the 10th edition of the Montreal punk gathering [Pouzza Fest](https://pouzzafest.com/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uIvwEuQJKmk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>